University of Technology Sydney

 Content (topics)

-Basic engineering:
+Basic chemical engineering:

 Unit operations

-• mass and heat transfer
+• Chemical mass balance and heat transfer

-• chemical and biochemical reactions
+• Chemical and biochemical reactions and lab operations

 Design and operation:

-• plant design and operation.
+• Column design and lab operation.

 Assessment